 [This blog entry was originally written to commemorate the 70th anniversary of D-Day, 6 June 2014, and has been updated for the 75th anniversary, 6 June 2019.]

-On the 70th anniversary of D-Day commemorating the invasion of Europe in 1944, I would like to turn my attention to a wreck which took place away from the main departure points on the south coast, shortly after noon on 6 June 1944.
+Today, on 6 June, I would like to turn my attention to a wreck which took place shortly after noon on 6 June 1944.

 Although the south coast was the prime departure location for D-Day, it’s important to remember that other ports also contributed to the huge invasion effort with ships, men and materials crossing the Channel from other ports.
 Air cover and support operations for Normandy also took place from airfields that were not necessarily the closest to the invasion sites, such as RAF Rivenhall/USAAF Station AAF-168.